-- Beca dismisses film endings as predictable, specifically the reveal that Darth Vader is Luke's father in Empire Strikes Back on the grounds that "Vader" means father in German — but it doesn't.
-This shows us a certain amount of know-it-all-ism found in many college students.
+Beca dismisses film endings as predictable, specifically the reveal that Darth Vader is Luke's father in Empire Strikes Back on the grounds that "Vader" means father in German — but it doesn't.
+In fact, the character of Darth Vader predated the idea of Vader being Luke's father when Star Wars was originally conceived, so at best she is Right for the Wrong Reasons.
+It's an annoying inaccuracy, but this also shows us a certain amount of know-it-all-ism found in many college students.

-- Chloe really was disorganised at the start of the film, like Alice says.
+Chloe really was disorganized at the start of the film, like Alice says.